 When Julie applies for her retirement pension in 2016 at age 65 and requests the child-rearing provision, the CPP will exclude the period from the month following Elizabeth's birth in 1983 to 1990 in its calculation of Julie's pension benefit amount.

 Julie will receive a CPP retirement pension of $735 per month.
 Without the benefit of the child-rearing provision, her pension would have been $650 per month.

-The Canada Pension Plan (CPP) survivor's pension is paid to the person who, at the time of death, is the legal spouse or common-law partner of the deceased contributor.
+The Canada Pension Plan (CPP) survivor's pension is paid to the individual who is the legal spouse or common-law partner at the time of death of the deceased contributor.